Cyfrin/Updraft/courses/security/5-tswap/22-handler-t-sol/+page.md

 - swapExactOutput
 - swapExactInput

 You may notice that `swapExactInput` doesn't have any documentation!
 This makes is incredibly difficult to gain any insight into what this function is meant to do without reading the code.
-Fortunately `swapExactOutput` has some NATPEC, so we should start there.
+Fortunately `swapExactOutput` has some NATSPEC, so we should start there.

 ```js
 /*